Daodueben/card/README.md

 ### What I learned

 What I learned during this project is how to use the flexbox wrap property.
 It helps to scale the design based on the user screen width.
 I also learnt how to add google font to my website.
+I learnt the importance of the viewport tag. it's essential for a responsive design

 ```html
  <link rel="preconnect" href="https://fonts.gstatic.com">